FrederikTobner/JANUS/book/src/chapter-03-boot-process/boot-assembly-64bit.md

 > **Aside: System V AMD64 ABI**
 >
 > ABI stands for Application Binary Interface—the rules for how functions are called at the assembly level.
+It ensures that code that follows the ABI conventions can also be used under different architectures that implement the same ABI.
 The System V AMD64 ABI (used by Linux, BSD, and most Unix-like systems) specifies:
 >
 > - **First 6 integer arguments** go in registers: RDI, RSI, RDX, RCX, R8, R9
 > - **Return value** goes in RAX